sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 ## Mandatory Integrations

-FTW templates have 3 mandatory integrations that you need to configure before the app is fully functional.
+The Sharetribe Web Template has 3 mandatory integrations that you need to configure before the app is fully functional.
 The app obviously needs to discuss with Flex Marketplace API, but the client app also makes direct calls to [Stripe](https://stripe.com/en-fi).
-Flex uses Stripe as a payment processor, and FTW-daily saves sensitive payment information directly to it.
+Flex uses Stripe as a payment processor, and Sharetribe Web Template saves sensitive payment information directly to it.

 The third default integration is to a map provider.
 [Mapbox](https://www.mapbox.com) provides location search (geocoding)